Independent Collectors

 On the international art market, Nara’s paintings are selling for dizzying.
 What accounts for this immense fascination with his art?

-At first glance, Nara’s images appear to be directly borrowed from popular culture, distinctly correlating with the pervasive Japanese fascination with kawaii, or childlike cuteness.
+At first glance, Naras images appear to be directly borrowed from popular culture, distinctly correlating with the pervasive Japanese fascination with kawaii, or childlike cuteness.
 However, his figure paintings are ultimately always full of fractures, contradictions and surprises.
 More specifically, they often act as symbolic ciphers for loneliness, social isolation and melancholy – or else as potent expressions of frustration, anger and rebellious aggression.
 In these compositions, the artist not only processed memories of his own childhood and youth, but also incorporated his staunch interest in political activism.
-Nara’s firm stance as a vocal pacifist as well as his opposition to Japan’s controversial role as one of the world’s leading nuclear powers are key in this context.
+Especially the paintings Nara made after the disastrous Japanese earthquake in 2011 and the subsequent nuclear catastrophe at Fukushima are potent political testimonies.

 What do you think is the special appeal of this Nara exhibition?